-First, your job is to discover the character and achievement roles your prospect want to identify with and that is embodied by your product.
+First, your job is to discover the character and achievement roles your prospect wants to identify with and that are embodied by your product.
 Choose the most compelling one.

 Then you must present those chosen roles in such a way that the role you are projecting will become virtually irresistible.
 Once again, it is your market itself that presents you with both your opportunities and your limitations.

 You need to seek what achievement role the buyers of the product have, then build these qualities into your product.

 Identification longings are a separate and immensely powerful form of desire.
 A desire not for physical satisfaction, but for expression and recognition.

 The primary image of the product

 The product you are given already has an image attached to it.
 That’s the primary image.

 For example, a piston is a precision-made machine and full of mechanical beauty.
 You think you could improve the sales by making it virile and masculine.
 Here’s how to do so:

 You do this in two ways: First, by changing the intensity of your primary image.
 By emphasizing and dramatizing that primary image, if it is already acceptable, or by toning it down, if it is negative or neutral.